 Imagine your backyard as an utopian parcel of land that needs no weeds, no soil pests, no tilling, no cultivating, no fertilizer spreading, no compost shredding, no manure spreading, no irrigating, and of course no tractor shedding ... and yet, your plants grow abundantly, taste amazing, and are extremely healthy.
 No more supermarket crap for your kids, because you know better!
 These are all good things, but when we ask people why they love aquaponics, a whooping majority says something many wouldn't be expecting.
 The biggest reason people are getting drawn by hundreds (or thousands) to home aquaponics (or indoor aquaponics, or backyard aquaponics) is because this is one thing that gives them a sure shot experience of real liberty.
 And if you trust our words, it is worthwhile tasting real independence in a matter as important as "food", especially considering the volatile world we live in today.
-You know you have control over a vital supply, no matter what happens around you.
+You will always know you have control over a vital supply, no matter what happens around you.
+Priceless!

 Aquaponics provides a living, breathing mini community you could keep in your living-room (or your backyard).
 Don't get fooled by the nice DIY aquaponics picture below to think that a spacious backyard is the only place where you can do it.
 In fact just a little space in any corner of your house would permit a great indoor aquaponics project.
 In a nutshell, the system makes use of fish to provide nitrogen and various other plant nutrients, while the plants assist filter the water that the fish live in.
 You can utilize a small aquaponics system to grow indoor edibles or to feed an ornamental houseplant.
-Hardy low-maintenance fish, including guppies fish and also angelfish, work well for a new aquaponics project.
-Thanks to the fish, aquaponics is one of the most effective form of farming in the world.
+Even hardy low-maintenance fish, including guppies fish and also angelfish, work well for a new aquaponics project.
+Thanks to the fish, aquaponics is one of the most effective forms of farming in the world.
 And we say this with a lot of confidence.

 What is aquaponics?